Aplitabart is an IgM antibody targeting death receptor 5 (DR5) and is being developed for the treatment of patients with colorectal cancer.

 In addition, the unique natural structure of an IgM antibody may allow us to improve the safety profile of DR5 binding agents by controlling the clustering of DR5 on healthy cells and timing of the apoptotic signal, thereby reducing harmful side effects like liver damage.
 In our studies, DR5 IgM antibodies have significantly enhanced in vitro killing potency on cancer cells, as compared to IgG antibodies with the same binding units.

-Aplitabart (IGM-8444) is currently being evaluated with multiple combination partners in a Phase 1 study in subjects with relapsed and/or refractory solid and hematologic cancers and in a randomized combination trial for the treatment of colorectal cancer.
+Aplitabart is currently being evaluated in randomized combination trials for the treatment of colorectal cancer.